andreiolaru-ro/FLASH-MAS/doc/routing.md

 * short path protocol modification
 	* normally messages for agent go through agent's home server
-	* current region server can send to message sender an AGENT_LOCATION message
+	* home server can send to message sender an AGENT_LOCATION message
-	* the sending region server sends a Long_path_stop message through the long path, and a short_path_begin meessage directly to the agent's current region
+	* the sending region server sends a Long_path_stop message through the long path, and a short_path_begin message directly to the agent's current region
 	* the current region will wait for the long_path_stop message before accepting messages sent after the short_path_begin message.
 This happens on a per-agent/sending-region/current-region basis

 	* when the agent is leaving, the current region sends a short_path_stop message to all regions using short paths for that agent